dti-cognaio/cognaio-cloud-extract-iac/Readme.md

 ![Alt text](assets/azure-idp-service-architecture.png)

 ### Subscription and Resource groups
-The Azure Subscription where all parts for the IDP resources are hosted.
+The Azure Subscription where all parts for the COGNAiO® cloud extract resources are hosted.
 They can be managed into resource groups.
 ### Public IP
 Public IP who relates to the Application Gateway or directly to the Ingress-Controller of AKS if deployed without Application Gateway
 ### Application Gateway with WAF v2